 The Office of General Counsel (OGC) is the chief legal advisor to the U.S. Environmental Protection Agency (EPA), the federal agency with primary responsibility for implementing the nation's environmental laws.
 OGC attorneys provide counsel to EPA policy makers on legal issues associated with implementing these environmental laws, as well as the laws governing the day-to-day operations of a federal agency.
 Approximately 160 attorneys work in OGC.
 Our principal office is located at EPA's headquarters complex in downtown Washington, DC.
 OGC is organized by practice area into eight law offices: Air and Radiation, Pesticides and Toxic Substances, Solid Waste and Emergency Response, Water, Cross-Cutting Issues, Alternative Dispute Resolution, General Law, and Civil Rights and Finance Law.

-This is a highly competitive two-year fellowship.
+This is a highly competitive two-year fellowship to start in September 2015.
 The key objectives are to provide recent law school graduates with the opportunity to practice public sector general or environmental law and to provide OGC with highly-motivated, talented, and diverse entry-level lawyers who are interested in a variety of legal work on cutting-edge administrative and environmental law issues.
 The effectiveness of EPA's legal responsibilities depends upon the recruitment and hiring of excellent and diverse legal talent.
 We recognize the need for attorneys and legal interns of varied backgrounds and skills and offer an inclusive environment that relies on those diverse perspectives to ensure that we effectively serve the American people.
 Students who participate in our programs will experience a new era of outreach and protection for communities historically underrepresented in EPA decision-making.
 The Agency is building strong working relationships with tribes, communities of color, economically distressed cities and towns, young people and others, but this is just a start.
 Therefore, we want to make sure we are recruiting the best, the brightest and most diverse EPA ever and ensure EPA is a place for people who are talented, smart, and passionate about protecting the environment.

 EPA is an equal opportunity employer.
 Selection for this position will be based solely on merit without regard to race, color, religion, age, gender, national origin, political affiliation, disability, sexual orientation, marital or family status or other differences.
 Veterans are encouraged to apply.